Graduate Programs

 Doctoral Program

 The doctoral program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+The program is an in-person program.

 Learning Objectives

-- To increase students’ knowledge of the role and functions of counselor educators, researchers, and counselors.
+• To increase students’ knowledge of the role and functions of counselor educators, researchers, and counselors;